-But Creative Yellow Monkeys don’t want to hear this.
-They think are 100% “on” all the time.
-They hear no evil.
+Creative Yellow Monkeys don’t want to hear this.
+They think they’re 100% “on” all the time.
+They talk so much, they hear no evil.

-You have to work hard to make them listen to anything other than the sound of their own voice.
+It’s hard work to make them listen to anything other than the sound of their own voice.

 These creative personality types think everything they do is creatively brilliant.
 All the time.
 Super positive about everything.